Taking a cruise to the Bahamas aboard Norwegian? Chances are high that you’ll make a stop at the cruise line’s private island — Great Stirrup Cay.

 If you want the best photo of yourself, then Norwegian has you covered.
 In several spots around the island there are double swings (usually out in the water).
 They make the perfect spot to grab a photo for Instagram.

 Each set of swings is a little different, including the one near the Bacardi Bar that gives you a fantastic photo in front of the water with the cruise ship in the background.
+If you are into Instagram, you won’t find a better place for a snapshot.

 Look for Turtles in the Landing Cove